Facebook Shadow Profiles: Results

-Table \ref{tab:track_domains} shows the share of websites and browsing time that can be tracked by Facebook, distinguishing between website categories.
-Looking at columns (1) and (2) we see that the overall share of websites that are connected to Facebook servers is significantly higher for users of Facebook relative to non-users.
-However, splitting online activity by the type of websites visited reveals that this difference is mainly driven by tracking differences on websites related to instant messaging services, where Facebook users are tracked to a much larger extent than non-Facebook users.\footnote{Note that these instant messaging services do not include services offered by Facebook.} For the remainder of the website categories, we observe small differences between users and non-users of Facebook.
-The shares of websites and browsing time tracked are smaller overall for website categories that likely include competing online platforms.
-This observation is consistent with a reduced level of integration of Facebook’s engagement buttons in the presence of competing websites, in line with individuals' interest in privacy online.
-When focusing further on browsing time in columns (3) and (4), the differences between users and non-users of Facebook are much less pronounced.
+Table \ref{tab:track_domains} shows the share of websites and browsing time that can be tracked by Facebook across website categories.
+The first two columns show that the overall share of websites that are connected to Facebook servers is significantly higher for users of Facebook relative to non-users.
+A closer look at specific website categories nevertheless reveals that this difference is mainly driven websites related to instant messaging services, where Facebook users are tracked to a much larger extent than non-Facebook users.\footnote{Note that these instant messaging services do not include services offered by Facebook.} For the remainder of the website categories, we observe small differences between users and non-users of Facebook.
+The shares of unique domains and browsing time tracked are smaller overall for website categories that likely include online platforms competing with Facebook.
+This observation is consistent with a reduced level of integration of Facebook's engagement buttons on competing services, in line with individuals' interest in privacy online.
+When focusing further on browsing time in the last two columns, the differences between users and non-users of Facebook are much less pronounced.
 This holds overall and in all website categories except instant messaging.
-Thus, it is apparent that there are differences in Facebook's overall ability to track visits and time spent across website categories.
-Nevertheless, Facebook's engagement button technology can track attention online irrespective of types of websites, even in categories considered privacy-sensitive.
-This is true for users and non-users of Facebook alike, since there are little within-categories differences between these two groups.
+It is therefore apparent that there are differences in Facebook's overall ability to track visits and time spent across website categories.
+It is nevertheless worth noting that Facebook's engagement button technology can track attention online irrespective of domain categories, even those considered privacy-sensitive.
+This is true for users and non-users of Facebook alike, as shown by the small within-categories differences between these two groups.